-by Anjanette Delgado The first question I ask when talking about impact journalism is, who holds the power?
+By Anjanette Delgado The first question I ask when talking about impact journalism is who holds the power.
 Who has the power in the story?
 Who can make change?
-And who is most affected by that?
-Questioning those in power is a no-brainer in investigative reporting—just as strategizing how to reach them should be when designing a story or project for impact.
-Cole Goins and Kayla Christopherson think about power, too.
-But they take a step back and look at the entire system.
+And who’s most affected by that?
+Questioning those in power is a no-brainer in investigative reporting — just as strategizing how to reach them should be when designing a story or project for impact.
+Cole Goins and Kayla Christopherson think about power, too, but they take a step back and look at the entire system.
 How are everyone and everything connected?
 Who holds the power in the system?
 And what role does journalism play in that?
 You might recognize some of this language: System.
 Role.
 Connection.
-Goins and Christopherson’s work—at the New School’s Journalism + Design hub in Manhattan, in newsrooms and at conferences—centers on systems thinking.
+Goins and Christopherson’s work — at the New School’s Journalism + Design hub in Manhattan, in newsrooms and at conferences — centers on systems thinking.
 Support comes from the Knight Foundation and the Democracy Fund.
 “We came to this sort of organically,” Christopherson said when we talked this fall.
-“My background is not in journalism but in systems thinking—systems thinking to understand complex processes.”
+“My background is not in journalism but in systems thinking — systems thinking to understand complex processes.”
+Distributing the power

 Categories